Category Archives: Soups

 • French bread toasts (recipe follows)

 Heat the oil in a large soup pot over medium heat.
 Add onion and cook till translucent, 3-5 minutes.
 Add garlic and thyme and cook for another 2 minutes, being careful not to burn the garlic.
 Add the coriander, cumin and cayenne pepper and cook for another minute to allow the spices to start to toast and become aromatic.
 Add the beans, stock, sherry and 1 tsp salt.
 Using an immersion blender, puree the soup in the pot till smooth.
 Allow to cook another 10 minutes for the flavors to develop.
 Add more salt to taste if needed.
+Stir in the butter.
 Serve garnished with parsley and with French Baguette Toasts on the side.
 Reheats well the second day, but you’ll need to add a little water or stock to thin it out.

 French Baguette Toasts